boodney14/Lexicon/Programming Related Quotes.md

 1. Coding like poetry should be short and concise. ― Santosh Kalwar
 2. It’s not a bug; it’s an undocumented feature. ― Anonymous
 3. First, solve the problem.
 Then, write the code. – John Johnson
+4. Code is like humor.
+When you have to explain it, it’s bad. – Cory House